chandu1920698/project-calendarApp/README.md

 ## Why Use This Component?

-The components address the limitations of being put on a record page and seeing all the scheduled events in a calendar view.
+The components address the limitations the existing Salesforce calendar app of being put on a record page and veiwing all the scheduled events in a calendar view.

 ## Features of the app:
  1. Customize your events of the record using this calendar app.
- 2. This can be placed and accessed on most of the objects (listed below).
+ 2. This can be placed and accessed on most of the record pages (listed below).
  3. You can create events with your customers.
 Move (prepone/postpone) them as needed.
  4. Experience multiple views of the calendar.